wootfish/sohliloquies/drafts/public-cyberspace.md

 [^5]: Or, in Facebook's case, [selling them to just about anyone who bothers to put in a bid](https://www.theguardian.com/technology/2018/dec/19/facebook-shared-user-data-private-messages-netflix-spotify-amazon-microsoft-sony).

-One response to this unintended consequence of centralized systems has been to try to decentralize by building new, _federated_ systems for social media.
+One response to this unintended consequence of centralized systems has been to try to decentralize by building new, _federated_ systems for web sites (with special focus on social media sites, since in this day and age social media is where most of us spend most of our time online, as well as where some of the most openly user-hostile companies are).

 The idea is this: instead of having a service provided by a big, monolithic server (or set of servers) owned and operated by one company, you have a number of smaller, volunteer-run servers which collaborate to provide a similar experience to centralized web sites.
 Distributing responsibility in this way also distributes ownership (somewhat!), limiting the amount of data that can be collected on users.[^6]